RaviarKarim/HawkesMarkov/README.md

 ### Code

 The Initialization Jupyter Notebook contains the relevant packages and introduces the parameters needed to run the code.
 Each Jupyter Notebook contains functions for a specific method of computing moments.
 All the specific methods refer to sections of the paper and were used to obtain the results in the numerics section.
+There are three main ways to obtain transient moments:

+1. _Benchmark_ (BM) method: this is an _ODE method_ in the d=3 setting and it is a _block-matrix method_ in the d=2 setting.
+2. _Finite Difference_ (FD) of the Joint Transform.
+3. _Monte Carlo_ (MC) simulation based on Ogata's thinning algorithm.

+We also find a way to compute stationary moments, which are solves using Sylvester equations.
 It is emphasized that in this code, the random jump sizes $B_{ij}$ are  Exponentially distributed.
-This is important since the moments of $B_{ij}$ appear in the often convoluted expressions of large matrices and constants.
+This is important since (combinations of) the moments of $B_{ij}$ appear in the often convoluted expressions of large matrices and constants.

 ---